31-Year-Old Defensive End – Cincinnati Bengals

 Wallace Gilberry Contract Information:

-Signed a one-year contract with the Lions in April of 2016.
+Signed a contract with the Bengals in November of 2016.

 To instantly reveal our fantasy analysis of every player – including Wallace Gilberry – simply subscribe now.